-The Japanese bobtail is ancient cat breed commonly linked with Japan—and for good reason.
-These cats are a common sight in the streets of the country and have played a pivotal role in protecting Japan’s silk trade in the early 1600’s.
+The Japanese bobtail is an ancient cat breed commonly traced to Japan.
+These cats are a common sight in the country today and played a pivotal role in Japan’s silk trade as far back as the 1600s.

-However, the origin of the Japanese bobtail is believed to stretch back even further.
-Many experts feel that this striking feline originated in China or Korea at least a thousand years ago.
+However, the origin of the Japanese bobtail is shrouded in mystery.
+Many experts contend that this cat originated in China or Korea at least a thousand years ago.
 Some sources believe that the Emperor of China gifted these bobtail cats to the Emperor of Japan in the 7th century.
 Others suggest that Buddhist monks were the first to bring bobtail cats into Japan as a means of protecting rice paper scrolls from rats.

 In either case, history suggests that the cats were released at the order of the Japanese emperor in the year 1602 to eradicate rodents that were threatening Japan’s silk trade.
-It was illegal to sell or keep the bobtails as pets, and as a result, these felines became a commonly-sighted street cat in Japan.
+It was illegal to sell or keep the bobtails as pets, and as a result, these felines became common street cats in Japan.

-The Japanese bobtail was first introduced to the United States in the 1960’s.
+The Japanese bobtail was first introduced to the United States in the 1960s.
 The cats gained attention for their interactive personalities and unique appearance.
 A woman named Elizabeth Freret is credited with importing the first Japanese bobtails in 1968.
-Within a decade, the shorthair variation of the breed was accepted by the Cat Fancier’s Association (CFA) for championship status in 1976.
-The longhair bobtail would have to wait until 1993 for champion status, but today both breeds are CFA-recognized.
+Within a decade, the shorthair variation of the breed was accepted by the Cat Fancier’s Association (CFA) for championship status.
+The long-haired variation of the Japanese bobtail received champion status in 1993, and today both breeds are CFA-recognized.

 With no undercoat, the smooth, silky fur of the Japanese bobtail is easy to maintain.
 Both long and short hair varieties will benefit from a weekly brushing to remove loose hair and promote circulation and shine.